 New short-term targets known as the Energy Efficiency Existing Ship Index (EEXI) and the Carbon Intensity Indicator (CII) have been adopted at the MEPC 76 meeting.
 The operational CII will raise awareness on the charterer's role in reducing emissions, but the method is already criticised for its limited ambitions.
-Too weak, too slow opposition argues which spreads across the US, EU as well as shipowners like Klaveness, and NGOs.
+Both shipowners and NGOs argue that it is "too weak, too slow".

 The CII aims to reduce carbon intensity by 11% by 2026 which leaves a considerable gap between 2026 and 2030 to reach the overall 40% reduction.
 "The IMO's own analysis shows that this rate of improvement is no better than business as usual," wrote NGO Seas at Risk, Pacific Environment and Ocean Conservancy in a joint press release.
 More concerning is the fact that the IMO has not discussed how they intend to achieve this massive reduction following 2026.